medic/medic-docs/installation/installing-a-standard-project.md

 ### Installing a Standard Project
-1. Git clone the `medic-projects` [repo](https://github.com/medic/medic-projects.git) - or `git pull` on a pre-exsisting local clone to get the latest changes.
+1. Git clone the `medic-projects` [repo](https://github.com/medic/medic-projects.git) - or `git pull` on a pre-existing local clone to get the latest changes.
 2.  cd to `medic-projects/standard`
 3. If you have installed [medic-configurer](https://github.com/medic/medic-configurer), just run this `medic-conf --instance admin:password@medic-instance.app`